Vill-Lab/2021-TIP-IGOAS/README.md

 ## Citation
-If you find FDSSC useful in your research, please consider citing.
+If you find IGOAS useful in your research, please consider citing.

 ```
 @article{tip21,